mike-unitskyi/s3repo-maven-plugin/README.md

 s3repo-maven-plugin
 ===================

 Plugin allowing you to add arbitrary dependencies to an S3 Yum Repository.
+Using S3 as a YUM repository is possible using YUM plugin yum-s3-plugin (https://github.com/jbraeuer/yum-s3-plugin).

 Goals
 =====